10-3-pursuit/lab-intro-to-bootstrap-w-react/notes.md

    - `nav-link`: A Bootstrap class used for links within `nav-item`, styling them appropriately for the navbar context.

 These classes combine to create a responsive and styled navigation bar, with utility classes for spacing and alignment.
 Bootstrap's navbar component is designed to be flexible and easily customizable for different navigation layouts.

+### Footer.jsx

+Certainly!
+Here's an updated list including the Bootstrap class names used in your footer HTML snippet:

+1. **`<footer className="bg-warning text-center text-lg-end text-white">`**:
+   - `bg-warning`: A Bootstrap class for applying a warning or yellow background color.
+   - `text-center`: Centers text horizontally within the element.
+   - `text-lg-end`: Aligns text to the right on large (lg) screens and above.
+   - `text-white`: Applies white text color.

+2. **`<div className="container">`**:
+   - `container`: A Bootstrap class that centers your content horizontally and provides a responsive fixed-width container.

+3. **`<div className="row">`**:
+   - `row`: A Bootstrap class used as a flex container for columns, ensuring proper alignment and distribution of space among them.

+4. **`<div className="col-lg-8 col-md-12 d-flex justify-content-end">`**:
+   - `col-lg-8`: Specifies that the element should span 8 columns on large-sized devices (and larger).
+   - `col-md-12`: Specifies that the element should span 12 columns (full width) on medium-sized devices.
+   - `d-flex`: Applies the flexbox layout to the element.
+   - `justify-content-end`: Aligns the flex items to the end of the container (right side in left-to-right languages).

+5. **`<div className="d-inline-block text-end">`**:
+   - `d-inline-block`: Displays the element as an inline-block, allowing it to sit next to other inline elements.
+   - `text-end`: Aligns the text to the right of the container (end).

+6. **`<div className="col-lg-4 col-md-12 mb-1">`**:
+   - `col-lg-4`: Specifies that the element should span 4 columns on large-sized devices (and larger).
+   - `col-md-12`: Specifies that the element should span 12 columns (full width) on medium-sized devices.
+   - `mb-1`: Adds a margin to the bottom of the element with a size of 1.

+These classes are used to style the footer section, providing a responsive layout with Bootstrap's grid system, background and text color theming, and text alignment utilities.